Minimal regular models of quadratic twists of genus two curves: Minimal regular models of quadratic twists

-In \cite{Liumodelesminimaux}, Liu displayed the possible types for the special fiber of the minimal regular model of $C$ when $\mathcal{Z}_k$ is either smooth, irreducible and singular, or not irreducible; and when the field extension $L/K$ is tamely ramified.
+In \cite{NamikawaUeno}, the possible types for the special fiber of the minimal regular model of $C$ were introduced.
+In \cite{Liumodelesminimaux}, Liu displayed the possible reduction types when $\mathcal{Z}_k$ is either smooth, irreducible and singular, or not irreducible; and when the field extension $L/K$ is tamely ramified.
 Moreover, he presented the possible reduction types for the minimal regular model of $C$ that appear when $L/K$ is a wildly ramified extension.

 In this work, we follow the notation of Liu.
 In particular, the reduction type of the minimal regular model of $C$ will be given the same symbol as in \cite{Liumodelesminimaux}.
 Moreover, according to Lemma \ref{Lem:StableModelofTwist}, one knows that the special fibers of the stable models of the hyperelliptic curve $C$ and its quadratic twist have the same number of irreducible components and singular points.
 This reduces the number of possibilities that one needs to investigate in order to find the reduction type of the minimal regular model of the quadratic twist.